Hanyu-Xue/Priv_Diff_Autoencoder/README.md

+# New update (2023/03/19)

+This update includes the resolution of the issue with backward gradient propagation, as well as a modification to the structure of the feature extractor network, which now utilizes an ID+Semantic encoder mode.

+To update, please follow the steps:

+1. Download the New model LatentMapperNew1.py from '/disentanglement/Models/'.

+2. Download the Pretrained parameter ("ID_VEC_ffhq70000_mlp.pt") from Google Drive: https://drive.google.com/file/d/10Ayh--HX_27UvOyUZDM_W-O9p0eqG6eL/view?usp=share_link

+3. Download the new script Train_ID.ipynb.
+(Train Loop 1 is already done and saved in 'ID_VEC_ffhq70000_mlp.pt'.
+Start with Train Loop 2.)

 # New update (2023/03/16)

 Please downlaod the LatentMapperNew from /disentanglement/Models/ and replace it with the old one in your loacl folder.